farrosmufid/faster-whisper-transcription/README.md

-# Whisper Live Transcription App
+# Faster Whisper Transcription Service

 A real-time audio transcription application that uses Faster Whisper to provide live speech-to-text with automatic language detection and streaming capabilities.